The horse will understand the tone of your voice. Joe Lumsden

 60 years experience with horses

 62 year old Joe Lumsden first mounted a horse at the age of two.
 His father was a horse trainer and Joe later gained a jockey’s licence and took part in steeplechase.
 He graduated to rodeo riding and went to the States convinced he was pretty good.
 Experiencing the American rodeo scene soon showed him that he had plenty to learn, so it was off to rodeo school.
+If you need something for horse nutrition, you can check here!

 After 20 years of rodeo riding in Australia and New Zealand, he now specialises in shows and teaching.
 The Rough Riders Equestrian Stunt Team travels the country and Joe has done work for movies like Willow and television shows such as Ivanhoe and Xena.